-Judge gunned down inside Imo Court - Daily Trust
+Judge gunned down inside Imo court - Daily Trust

 The chairman of the Owerri Branch of the Nigerian Bar Association, Ugochukwu Allinor, also confirmed the killing.

-However spokesperson for the Police in the state, Henry Okoye, is yet to speak on the tragic incident.
+However, a spokesperson for the police in the state, Henry Okoye, is yet to speak on the tragic incident.